City Cast Philly logo

 • 🗓️ Open Wednesday–Sunday

-Explore 500 years of scientific history through the museum’s permanent exhibition, or dive into specific topics with the museum’s temporary exhibits, like one on toxicology and medicine, and another on synthetic dye-making.
+Explore 500 years of scientific history through the museum’s permanent exhibition, or dive into specific topics through the museum’s temporary exhibits.

 • 📍 315 Chestnut St. (Old City)